-The notation "With Distinction" is inscribed on the parchment of a candidate for a General or Specialization degree if the candidate has obtained a GPA of not less than 3.5 over the last $\star$ 60 and if the student successfully completed $\star$ 24 or more in each of the last two Fall/Winters.
-If determination of the last $\star$ 60 requires consideration of one or more courses from a given Fall/Winter or Session, then all courses from that Fall/Winter or Session will be used in calculating whether the student has achieved a 3.5 average for the purposes of qualifying for With Distinction.
+The notation "With Distinction" is inscribed on the parchment of a candidate for a General or Specialization degree if the candidate has obtained a GPA of not less than 3.5 over the last \star 60 and if the student successfully completed \star 24 or more in each of the last two Fall/Winters.
+If determination of the last \star 60 requires consideration of one or more courses from a given term then all work from that term is included in the calculation for the purposes of qualifying for With Distinction.